cheminfo/sdf-creator/README.md

 * eol: end of line separator, by default '\n'
 * molfilePropertyName: name of the property containing the molfile, by default: 'molfile'
 * filter: regexp that define which property will be exported.
 By default '/.*/'
+* strict: throw an error if a molfile is empty
 ## Test

 ```bash